jonathonf/manjaro-nvidia/README.md

 In common with building any package you'll need `base-devel` installed first.
 You could also use a clean chroot or other build container.

-If you need `multlib` support, build `lib32-nvidia-utils` too.
+If you need `multilib` support, build `lib32-nvidia-utils` too.
 If you don't, don't. :)

+You may also want to build `nvidia-settings` to match the current driver version.

 # How to maintain
 You must rebuild the extramodule each time the kernel is updated.